-The practice manager was the registered manager and had overall responsibility for the management and leadership of the practice.
+The principal dentist had overall responsibility for the management and clinical leadership of the practice.
 This included the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
 These included arrangements to monitor the quality of the service and make improvements.
-We saw that policies and risk assessments had been reviewed regularly at various times in the previous year.
+We saw that policies and risk assessments had been reviewed at various times in the previous year.